MattHondrakis/TidyTuesday/12-20-22/Weather-Forecasts.md

 ![](Weather-Forecasts_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

 It can be observed that the 4 degree polynomial is almost indistinguishable from the GAM fit.
+The only difference is that the GAM does not have the sharp decrease on Jan 1st because of its cyclic spline.